dalideco/gpn-tron-example-player/README.md

-# limit-snek
+# GPN Tron example player

 A simple Python bot for playing the GPN Tron game.

 ## About

-This project contains a bot that connects to a Tron-style snake game server and plays automatically.
+This project contains a bot that connects to a Tron game server and plays automatically.
 The bot uses the `GameClient` class to handle communication with the game server.

 ## Links